writethedocs/www/docs/hiring-guide/index.rst

 .. vale off

 * Be bold.
 Own what you do.
-Not specifically a techwriting skill, but in this field we often need to prove the importance of our work.
+This does not specifically have to be a techwriting skill, but in this field we often need to prove the importance of our work.
 * Be a team worker.
 You definitely need to communicate with others to get the information required to perform your job.
-Experts are usually strong personalities; you’ll need to find a path to their heart and mind.
+Experts usually have strong personalities; you’ll need to find a path to their hearts and minds.
 * Be curious.
 Don’t hesitate to ask questions even if you think they are “stupid”.
 These questions may lead to unexpected and useful answers.
 * Be open to new technologies.
-The more you know, your marketability increases.
+The more you know, the more your marketability increases.

 .. vale on